ARM-software/abi-aa/memtagabielf64/memtagabielf64.rst

 The relocations reference the following mnemonics:

-- ``LDG(pointer)`` is an instruction for the run-time environment to use the ``ldg`` instruction on ``pointer`` to materialize the correct logical tag for a symbol.
-This operation should also align the pointer down to the closest tag granule before executing the ``ldg`` instruction.
+- ``LDG(pointer)`` returns ``pointer`` with the correct logical tag for the memory pointed to by ``pointer``.
+Memory without the architectural memory attribute ``MemTag_AllocationTagged`` has a logical tag of ``0000``.
+For memory that is readable by the run-time environment the operation is "as if" the ``ldg`` instruction operating on the pointer after it has been aligned down to the closest tag granule.

-- For all the relocation types listed below, the loader should use the ``ldg`` instruction on the target address before writing into the target field, as the target field may be inside of a tagged region.
+- For all the relocation types listed below, the loader should use the ``LDG`` operation on the target address before writing into the target field, as the target field may be inside of a tagged region.

 .. table:: Relocations with extended semantics